justmat/d/README.md

 * put nice sound in
 * twist encoders until it sounds awful, or awesome

+## what's happening?

+d is made up of two parts: an engine providing bit crushing and sample rate reduction as well as tape style distortion/saturation, and a randomized control matrix.

-note: the size and brightness of screen elements reflect the state of the engine
+the main screen is a lot to take in at first, but is pretty simple once you're in the know. size and brightness of screen elements reflect the state of the engine. the elements are:
 * sr - sample rate
 * bd - bit depth
 * sat - saturation/distortion